daxcee/Flow-API/README.md

     brew install node

 ## Install dependencies
-We use NPM as the dependecie/ package manager.
+We use NPM as the dependencies/packagemanager.

 To be documented.